Lab Assignments for February 5th

 If possible, you should take some time and ask someone who is doing the lab you are going to work on next 1) what to watch out for, 2) what they are doing, and 3) can I see how that works?
 An investment of a few minutes here can save you an hour or more when you do the lab.

-The lab has traditionally been worth 25% of your 225b grade.
+The lab has traditionally been worth 25% of your 226W grade.
 Each Lab report gets a score of 100 points.
 50 of those points are for your results being consistent with your data, and for your data being consistent with what you were supposed to be doing.
 (I.e. you can't measure the outside temperature instead of the muon lifetime and say what the outside temperature was in your report and expect 50 points!
 Likewise, if you made your best effort to take the data and it's just plain wrong, and you report this well, this is an honest report and I can't see knocking off points because of that.)
 So I really need your summary in addition to the copy of the lab book pages.
 The remaining 50 points are for how you handled the questions asked in the lab write up and how well you addressed the hypothesis and summarized you results in the lab report.

 Gamma Ray Absorption: Absorption of gamma rays by material is an exponential process.
+(I may have you guys to this one too!)

 Lab Book pages: I got a little carried away with fitting stuff.